EfrenPy/JulaboFL1703-control/README.md

 python -m julabo_control start
 ```

+Optional flags:

-You can still pass `--port /dev/ttyUSB0` (or `--port COM3` on Windows) to override the
+* `--port /dev/ttyUSB0` – override the auto-detected device (use `COM3` on Windows)
+* `--timeout 5.0` – change the serial read timeout in seconds

-auto-detected device.
-The last working port is cached in
+The CLI caches the last working port in `~/.julabo_control_port`, so subsequent runs (and
-`~/.julabo_control_port` so subsequent runs, including the GUI, connect
-instantly without additional prompts.

-The most common commands are implemented directly:
+GUI launches) reuse the stored device automatically.

+Supported subcommands:

 * `version` – return the identification string
 * `status` – return the status message (manual section 11.4)